gortonator/bsds-6650/assignments-2022/Assignment-1.md

 This is the major part of this assignment.
 We want a multithreaded Java client we can configure to upload a day of lift rides to the server and exert various loads on the server.

 First you need to get a Java client to call your server APIs.
-You can generate a client API from the Swagger specification.
+You can generate a client API from the Swagger specification page.
 Look at:

 *Export-Client SDK-Java*